prusrafal/Advanced-Cognitive-Neuroscience-MEG-fMRI-Analysis/README.md

 This project is a part of the AU university course assignment.
 Contributions are welcome from course participants and collaborating researchers.

 ## License
-The content is provided for educational and research purposes.
+The content is provided for the educational and research purposes.
 Ethical and privacy considerations must be respected, especially regarding data access and use.

 ## Acknowledgements
 I thank Aarhus Skejby Hospital for the data and acknowledge the support from instructors and peers in the Advanced Cognitive Neuroscience course at Aarhus University.